This article has been updated from a post originally published on 10/8/18.

 Dental discount programs

 Instead, these are membership programs where your monthly membership fee provides you with access to a list of participating dentists who have agreed to offer dental services at a discounted rate.

 Local clinics and dental schools

+Dental clinics can be run by local, county or state agencies using voluntary support from local dentists and hygienists.
+In many cases, these facilities tend to offer are limited to preventive cleanings and exams and basic restorative treatment, like filling cavities, simple extractions and root canals.
 Contact your local health department to inquire about clinics in your area.
 In many locations, you can do so easily by dialing 2-1-1.

 If you happen to have a dental school in your area, they work similar to clinics.
 These schools need patients who can help students have hands-on experience performing routine and more extensive procedures.
 In return, they generally offer very low rates.
 Every procedure is monitored by trained and licensed professionals, so you will also be receiving a high quality of care.

 The bottom line: If your job doesn’t offer dental insurance, don’t panic: quality dental care is still accessible for you and your family.
 Individual insurance plans offer the most comprehensive coverage, but will likely be the most expensive.
 Dental discount plans are a great option for any budget and offer access to a network of high-quality dentists and discounted services.
 Dental clinics and schools in your community are also an option and can offer quality, low-cost care.